Avikalp7/VQAtoCQA/README.md

 Our inheritance hierarchy is represented in a simplified manner by:
 ![](readme_material/hierarchy.png)

+(The yellow links imply that the model acts as a component of the linked model.)

-The instructions for running are provided in the file *run.py*.
+The instructions for running different models are provided in the file *run.py*.

 Running the code on your own custom dataset requires change of file pathnames and the data size values.